Lambesc: Administration and management

 Mr. Rene Emera, a new director general of service created two new leadership positions: Directors of public procurement and purchasing, and of the legal department.

-In 2008, the municipality of Lambesc won the regional 'Premio' competition, organized by 'Cape Energies' (a subsidiary of ÉDF) and became a pilot city in Sustainable Development.
+In 2008, the municipality of Lambesc won the regional 'Premio' competition, organised by 'Cape Energies' (a subsidiary of ÉDF) and became a pilot city in Sustainable Development.

 In 2009, an extension of the Lambesc childcare centre was opened, managed by the Lambescaine association "Rural Families", in response to parental demand for continuous care for their children during their working day.

 A new summer camp was inaugurated in the summer of 2009, managed by the Federation of Friends of Secular Education.